badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 - Ridge Regression
 - Neural Networks (Deep Learning)

-More details regarding each algorithm could be found here in [Regression Analysis](./regression_analysis.md)

 ### Q8- Examples of well-known machine learning algorithms used to solve Classification problems
 Here are some well-known machine learning algorithms commonly used to solve classification problems: